postsharp/postsharp-emails/Markdown/CreatingAspects/cr3.md

 }
 ```

-As it needs to accept parameters it is going to require a constructor that accepts them and something in which to store them.
+Since it needs to accept parameters, it will require a constructor that takes them and a place to store them:

 ```c#
 public class RetryAttribute : OverrideMethodAspect